Angela Haynes

 Angela Haynes (born September 27, 1984) is a former professional tennis player from the United States.
-Her top WTA singles ranking is world No. 95 which she attained in August 2005.
+Her top singles ranking by the WTA is world No. 95 which she attained in August 2005.

 Her brother Dontia Haynes, a former San Diego State University tennis player, ranked among the top 100 ranked collegiate tennis players in the United States, died 23 September 2005.

 Tennis career

-In 2004, as a wild card entry, she reached the third round at 2004 US Open, where Francesca Schiavone beat her in two sets.
+In 2004, as a wildcard entry, she reached the third round at 2004 US Open, where Francesca Schiavone beat her in two sets.
 In 2005 first doubles final, partnering Bethanie Mattek-Sands at the JPMorgan Chase Open, they lost against Elena Dementieva and Flavia Pennetta 2–6, 4–6.
 In 2008 in Memphis, Haynes and Mashona Washington were beaten by Lindsay Davenport and Lisa Raymond, 6–3, 6–1.

 Due to some injuries Angela Haynes retired from professional tennis in 2014.

 Clothing

 Angela's clothing is provided by Adidas.
 Her racquets are provided by Babolat.
 Angela's current racquet is believed to be the Babolat Pure Storm.
 Angela likes to wear bandanas while playing.